skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 corner.
 Thordek walks over to it.
 The brash Dwarf attempts to open the chest.
 Fine powder explodes from the chest, covering everything in the room.
-Thordek manages to hold his breath, thus saving him from breathing in any of the foul grey dust.
+Thordek manages to hold his breath, thus saving him from breathing in any of the foul gray dust.
 He dashes from the room looking like a floured dumpling.

 Eomer rebukes him for being so reckless.